 What Are Biscuit Doughnuts?

-A fun mashup of recipes, biscuit doughnuts, also known as doughscuits, are a type of fun homemade doughnut made out of biscuit dough.
+A fun mashup of recipes, biscuit doughnuts, also known as doughscuits, are a type of fun homemade doughnut made with biscuit dough.
 There are endless flavor variations and methods of preparation.
-However, they’re always made with a base of pre-made biscuit dough that is fried or baked like a doughnut!
+However, they always feature a base of pre-made biscuit dough.
+Then, we fry or bake them just like traditional doughnuts!

-We love to stuff ours with homemade Nutella for a rich chocolatey interior and soft, fluffy exterior that will have you drooling.
+We love to stuff ours with homemade Nutella.
+It creates a rich chocolatey interior and soft, fluffy exterior that will have you drooling.

 Ingredients You’ll Need